Jukskei River

 The Jukskei River is one of the largest rivers in Johannesburg, South Africa.
-It is the southernmost river in the Crocodile River (West) basin.
+It is the southernmost river in the Crocodile River basin.

 Course

 The Jukskei begins in Ellis Park in Johannesburg.
-Its original spring was on the former Doornfontein farm, which measured at 18,000 liters per hour, but has since disappeared under subsequent urban development.
+Its original spring was on the former Doornfontein farm, which measured at 18,000 litres per hour, but has since disappeared under subsequent urban development.
 Now the first surface expression of the Jukskei is in Bertrams at the intersection of Queen Street and Sports Avenue where it emerges from a storm drain.
 From there the river flows through Bezuidenhout Valley and Bruma.
 It then meanders in a northerly direction through Bedfordview and Edenvale before flowing through Alexandra Township.
-It then turns northwest and flows through Modderfontein, Buccleuch, Leeuwkop Prison, Lone Hill, Dainfern and Steyn City before joining the Crocodile River (Limpopo) outside Lanseria.
+It then turns northwest and flows through Modderfontein, Buccleuch, Leeuwkop Prison, Lone Hill, Dainfern and Steyn City before joining the Crocodile River outside Lanseria.